mate-academy/devops_todolist_monitoring_task/README.md

 Now you can browse the [API](http://localhost:8000/api/) or start on the [landing page](http://localhost:8000/).

 ## Task
+Follow the steps below to complete the task:

-1. Fork this repository.
+1. Fork the repository to your GitHub account.

+2. **Expose `/metrics` Endpoint**:
-2. Modify the application code to expose `/metrics` endpoint that returns number of GET and POST requests in a Prometheus-compatible format.
+   - Modify the application code to include a `/metrics` endpoint.
+   - Ensure it returns the number of GET and POST requests in a Prometheus-compatible format.

+3. **Add Prometheus Library**:
+   - Include `prometheus_client` in the application's requirements.
-3. Add the necessary library (`prometheus_client`) to your application's requirements and ensure it is installed during the Docker build process.
+   - Ensure it's installed during the Docker build process.

+4. **Cluster Setup**:
-4. Use `kind` to spin up a cluster from a `cluster.yml` configuration file.
+   - Use `kind` to spin up a cluster from a `cluster.yml` configuration file.

+5. **Install Prometheus**:
-5. Install [Prometheus](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) on the cluster.
+   - Install [Prometheus](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) on the cluster using the provided Helm chart.

-6. Configure your `todoapp` Helm chart to enable Prometheus to scrape metrics Update `values.yaml`:
+6. **Configure Helm Chart**:
+   - Update the `values.yaml` file in the `todoapp` Helm chart:
    * Add a new section for the `ServiceMonitor` configuration:
      ```yaml
      serviceMonitor:
          enabled: true
          labels: {}
          interval: 10s
          path: /metrics
          port: http
      ```

-    * In the Helm chart's templates directory, create a new file named `servicemonitor.yaml`
+   - Create a new file named `servicemonitor.yaml` in the Helm chart's templates directory.
-    * Make sure your app's `service.yaml` exposes the metrics port and has the necessary labels for the ServiceMonitor to select
+   - Ensure the app's `service.yaml` exposes the metrics port and has the necessary labels for the ServiceMonitor.

+7. **Apply Helm Chart**:
-7. Apply the Helm chart to your cluster and check that the ServiceMonitor has been created.
+   - Apply the Helm chart to the cluster.
+   - Verify that the ServiceMonitor has been created.

-8. Ensure that Prometheus is scraping metrics from the `todoapp`: check the Prometheus dashboard for the target status.
+8. **Verify Prometheus Scraping**:
+   - Check Prometheus dashboard for the target status to ensure it's scraping metrics from the `todoapp`.

-9. Create a New Grafana Dashboard:
+9. **Create Grafana Dashboard**:
-    * Open the Grafana UI and click on the "+" icon in the sidebar to create a new dashboard.
+   - Open the Grafana UI and click on the "+" icon in the sidebar to create a new dashboard.
-    * Click "Add new panel" to start configuring your first metric visualization.
+   - Click "Add new panel" to start configuring your first metric visualization.

-10. Visualize Total HTTP Requests:
+10. **Visualize Total HTTP Requests**:
-    * Set the Panel Title to "Total HTTP Requests".
+    - Set up a panel titled "Total HTTP Requests".
-    * In the query field, enter the Prometheus query to visualize the total number of HTTP requests.
-Use the metric             `django_http_requests_total`:
+    - Use the query to visualize the total number of HTTP requests:
         ```
         sum(rate(django_http_requests_total[5m])) by (method)
         ```
-    * This query will show the rate of HTTP requests per second, averaged over the past 5 minutes, broken down by method (GET or POST).
+    - This query will show the rate of HTTP requests per second, averaged over the past 5 minutes, broken down by method (GET or POST).
-    * Choose a visualization type such as Graph, Bar Gauge, or Stat to represent this data.
+    - Choose a visualization type such as Graph, Bar Gauge, or Stat to represent this data.

-11. Visualize HTTP Requests Creation Time:
+11. **Visualize HTTP Requests Creation Time**:
-    * Add another panel to the dashboard.
-    * Set the Panel Title to "HTTP Requests Creation Time".
+    - Add a panel titled "HTTP Requests Creation Time".
-    * In the query field, use the `django_http_requests_created` metric to visualize the creation time of the requests:
+    - Use the query to visualize the creation time of the requests:
         ```
         django_http_requests_created
         ```
-    * This metric represents the time when the HTTP request counters were created or reset, which can be useful for identifying when the application was restarted.
+    - This metric represents the time when the HTTP request counters were created or reset, which can be useful for identifying when the application was restarted.
-    * Choose a Singlestat or Stat visualization for this metric.
+    - Choose a Singlestat or Stat visualization for this metric.

-12. Tweak Panel Settings:
+12. **Customize Panel Settings**:
-    * Customize the panel settings such as axes, legend, and thresholds according to your preference.
+    - Adjust panel settings such as axes, legend, and thresholds as desired.
-    * Use Grafana’s built-in functions to format the display, such as setting the unit to "requests per second" for the total requests panel.
+    - Utilize Grafana’s functions for formatting the display.

-13. Save and Share the Dashboard:
+13. **Save and Share Dashboard**:
-    * After configuring the panels, save your dashboard.
+    - Save the configured dashboard.
-    * Export the dashboard JSON from the dashboard settings menu for version control and sharing.
+    - Export the dashboard JSON for version control and sharing.

-14. Create PR with your changes and attach it for validation on a platform.
+14. Submit a PR with your changes for validation on the specified platform.